X-Men: First Class | 2011

 The Las Vegas ‘Atomic’ casino, where Moira MacTaggert gets her lead to the mutants, was built in the USA, but its ‘Hellfire Club’, in which the powerful elite disport themselves with scantily-clad girls, is the Café de Paris, Coventry Street, in London’s West End between Piccadilly Circus and Leicester Square.

-It’s soon back to the UK for the ‘Russian’ military retreat, infiltrated by the X gang, where Emma Frost (January Jones) is interrogated, which is West Wycombe House, West Wycombe Park, a National Trust property near High Wycombe in Buckinghamshire, seen once before as a ‘Russian’ estate in Ken Russell’s The Music Lovers, and an ‘Irish’ estate is Clint Eastwood’s White Hunter, Black Heart.
+It’s soon back to the UK for the ‘Russian’ military retreat, infiltrated by the X gang, where Emma Frost (January Jones) is interrogated, which is West Wycombe House, West Wycombe Park, a National Trust property near High Wycombe in Buckinghamshire, seen once before as a ‘Russian’ estate in Ken Russell’s The Music Lovers, and as Madam M's 'Russian' mansion in Fast And Furious: Hobbs & Shaw.
+It's also an ‘Irish’ estate is Clint Eastwood’s White Hunter, Black Heart.

 Incidentally, the West Wycombe estate was the seat of the Dashwood family – and home of Sir Francis Dashwood, founder of the real Hellfire Club.

 The “Kremlin’s war room” was reproduced in the chandeliered grandeur of the Exhibition Hall of Australia House, in the Strand, London WC2, east of Charing Cross, which also supplied the interior of ‘Gringott’s Bank’ in Harry Potter And The Philosopher’s Stone and the 'Selfridge' department store where Diana Prince gets a new outfit in Patty Jenkins's Wonder Woman (it’s not open to the public).